mrchantey/forky/docs/src/gamai/system_ordering.md

 Each action will run consecutively according to their depth, but for single-frame execution sometimes we need to run something before the parent.

-Other system orderings are accessible via attributes, examples are:
+System orderings are accessible via attributes, examples are:
-- `before_parent` Useful for GOAP / Utility selectors, allows preparing of score for each child node of a selector
+- `before_parent` Useful for GOAP / Utility selectors, allows preparing of score for each child node of a selector.
-- `before` - Do something before a node runs, ie skip.
+- `before` - Do something before, ie skip.
-- `after` Good for single-frame execution, ie cleaning up run states.
+- `after` Do something after, ie cleaning up run states.

-They are defined in `gamai` like so:
 ```rs
 tree!{
 	<my_action